Lawn Care - Maintenance

-Alternatively, use a spring-tine rake to remove the debris but don't scarify the turf.
+Alternatively, use a spring-tine rake to remove the debris, but don't scarify it*

-Delay scarification until the autumn, to do it now can thin the lawn
+*Delay scarification of the turf until the autumn, to do it now may thin the lawn too much

 If conditions allow, improve the surface soil by brushing in a top-dressing of sieved compost, peat or proprietary lawn dressing.